code-star/codestar-website-react/README.md

 And invoke with (--path is optional and points to a POST payload):
 * PROD: `npx sls invoke --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json`
-* DEV: `STATIC_SITE_MAILER_DESTINATION=example@example.com npx sls invoke local --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json`
+* DEV: `STATIC_SITE_MAILER_DESTINATION=example@example.com DEBUG=true npx sls invoke local --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json`

-**NOTE: Replace example@example.com by the email address validated in AWS SES**
+**NOTE: Replace example@example.com by the email address validated in AWS SES** The var `DEBUG=true` will allow calls from localhost:3000.
+This can also be enabled on AWS if needed.

 The destination email address is set in the environment variable STATIC_SITE_MAILER_DESTINATION
 Docs: https://serverless.com/framework/docs/providers/spotinst/guide/variables/#environment-variables